dankamongmen/notcurses/doc/man/man3/notcurses_menu.3.md

 # DESCRIPTION

-A notcurses instance supports up to two menu bars, with one on the top and/or bottom rows of the true screen.
-They are logically above other ncplanes on the z-axis.
-Attempting to create a menu where one already exists is an error.
+A notcurses instance supports a single menu bar, on the top or bottom row of the true screen.
+It will be kept logically above other ncplanes on the z-axis.
+Attempting to create a menu when one already exists is an error.

 A menu is composed of sections, which are in turn composed of items.
 Either no sections are visible, and the menu is *rolled up*, or exactly one section is